AndrusK/x220-coreboot/README.md

 This is my build of coreboot for the Thinkpad X220.<br>
+This particular coreboot.rom is built on coreboot 4.20.<br>
 Nothing super special here, uses edk2 as a payload.<br>
 I didn't care enough to set a bootsplash, but that can be added later with cbfstool if you happen to care.<br>
 My build has the ME stripped out, however if you need the ME you can use my config file and make the appropriate changes.<br>